TrueClicks/google-ads-mcp-js/README.md

 # Google Ads MCP (Node.js) - by TrueClicks

-Google Ads MCP by TrueClicks enables your AI (like Claude) to securely access and query your Google Ads account data via [GAQL.app](https://gaql.app).
+Google Ads MCP by TrueClicks enables your AI (like Claude) to securely access and query your Google Ads account data.
 It supports both Windows and macOS, including Intel and ARM-based systems.
+It connects AIs to Google Ads using [GAQL.app] as a backend.

 This is an *unofficial* Google Ads MCP integration - and as of now, **no official version exists**.
-It supports both Windows and macOS and connects AIs to Google Ads using [GAQL.app](https://gaql.app) as a backend.

 ---

 ## ✅ Why Use This MCP?